Baby's First Foods: Starting Solids and Baby-Led Weaning

 RELATED ARTICLE: Why Is My Baby Fighting Naps??

 Do I Start with Rice Cereal?

 If you’ve been nursing, your baby is used to delicious flavors from the foods that you eat.
-Why not keep your baby’s gourmet palate fulfilled by starting solids using the same kinds of foods you currently eat?
+It's best to keep your baby’s gourmet palate diverse by starting solids using the same kinds of foods you currently eat.

 - Sweet Potato

 - Butternut squash